Last update: 09/28/2021.

 - Cover all coughs and sneezes, then quickly toss used tissues into a lined trash can.

-- Clean and disinfect all high-tough surfaces thoroughly.
+- Clean and disinfect all high-touch surfaces thoroughly.

 How long will symptoms of COVID-19 last?